-So the folks over at Freakonomics did a Podcast on the Folly of Predictions where they pointed out the obvious, which is that humans are lousy at Predicting future events (no matter what models and heuristics that are used), however in a follow up post More Predictions, From Bad to Worse another very good point was made:
+So the folks over at Freakonomics did a Podcast on the Folly of Predictions where they pointed out the obvious.
+Humans are lousy at Predicting future events (no matter what models and heuristics that are used).
+In a follow up post More Predictions, From Bad to Worse another very good point was made:

 Fact: Because the incentives to predict are quite imperfect — bad predictions are rarely punished — this situation is unlikely to change.

 Excellent point!
 If someone makes predictions in the media, they should then be forced to prove that they are backing up this prediction with either money of their own, or give a punishment that they will take if they are wrong.
 This could make Stock Predicting a much more interesting game to watch.